 Full-stack Identity and Access Management (IAM)

-Disclaimer: There are neither product nor project names in this section.
+_Disclaimer: There are neither product nor project names in this section.
 This section's goal is to describe circumstances and problems that mostly stem from the community's experience.
-For information purposes, there is a preliminary comparision of ORY Kratos and other projects and products available at Comparison.

 Full-stack IAM is usually sold as a one-size-fits-all solution.
 Due to size and complexity, these full-stack solutions are typically written in an enterprise class programming language such as Java EE.
 The full-stack products have rich feature sets that include: